SherahIsrael/SherahIsrael/README.md

 - 👋 Hi, I’m Sherah
 - 👀 I’m a software engineer with a background in electrical and electronic engineering
 - 🌱 I’m currently working on a database Python app called Evently from scratch.
-You can follow my progress on my LinkedIn.
+You can follow my progress on my LinkedIn and look at the pinned repo down below called Public_Project.
 - 📫 How to reach me: I welcome you to check out my portfolio, you can send me a message through the contact section.
 You can also reach me through LinkedIn.

 <br><br>